department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-05-Evidence-Submission/research-plan.md

 A pilot session is required.
 Please indicate the date and name of a mock participant for a pilot session.
 * Pilot participant email: rocio@coforma.io
-* Date and time of pilot session: [Time TBD] June 8, 2023
+* Date and time of pilot session: June 7, 2-3 PM

 ### Research sessions
 * Planned dates of research: June 12 - 16